Have A Healthy New Year – Working On Your Fitness

 You might also think about your home office set-up.
 Sitting for extended periods of time every day is not the best choice for your health, and more and more workers are opting for alternative desks, like the standing desk, the kneeling desk, even the treadmill desk.

 Daylight saving time has ended and the nights come earlier and earlier.
 Not everybody is lucky enough to have nearly year-round access to sunlight, so how do you keep going when the nights turn dark fast and can be bitter cold?
 Instead of shying away from this, embrace it.
 If you live near mountains, perhaps take up skiing or snowboarding.
 Do you have access to good trails for snow-shoeing?
 Maybe that’s something new you can try.
 Even sledding with your family can be a major workout – think about those hills and pulling tired children up them, you can feel the burn for days!

 If you are in a climate where you have access to warmer temps and sunlight year-round, embrace that, too.
 While these areas rarely get as cold as snowier ones, there are still some chillier days that are perfect for running or an afternoon stroll.

-However you choose to incorporate new healthy habits into your life keep one thing in mind: have some fun with it.
+However, you choose to incorporate new healthy habits into your life keep one thing in mind: have some fun with it.
 You don’t have to hop on every new trend just because it’s the hot new thing.
 The secret is finding what works for you and inspires you to fully adopt these changes.
-If kale makes you cringe but tofu make you say yum, go that route.
-However you choose to live healthy this year, make it a fun process you’ll want to stick to.
+If kale makes you cringe but tofu makes you say yum, go that route.
+However, you choose to live healthy this year, make it a fun process you’ll want to stick to.